freckle/stack-action/README.md

 - `hlint`: whether to run install and `hlint` (default `true`)

+- `hlint-version`: install a specific version of HLint (default latest)

 - `hlint-arguments`: arguments to pass to `hlint` (default `.`)

 - `weeder`: whether to run install and `weeder` (default `true`)

+- `weeder-version`: install a specific version of Weeder (default latest)

 - `weeder-arguments`: arguments to pass to `weeder` (default none)